davidcrowe/gatewaystack-chatgpt-starter/README.md

 - `src/server/expressServer.ts` → local dev server

 ## Documentation
+This repo is intended to be **forked and adapted**.
+It encodes a production-tested pattern for OAuth-protected MCP tools, so you don’t have to rediscover the hard parts yourself.

+If you’re building serious AI systems that need identity, authorization, and auditability, this is the foundation we use ourselves.

 - **Live demo** → [docs/live-demo.md](./docs/live-demo.md)
 - **Deploy your own instance** → [docs/deploy-your-own.md](./docs/deploy-your-own.md)